TRIQS/ctseg/doc/guide/step_by_step.rst

 Interaction Hamiltonian
 -----------------------

 The static part of the electron-electron interaction is supplied as a TRIQS operator.
-In the CTSEG-J case, it is always a density-density interaction.
+In the CTSEG case, it is always a density-density interaction.
 Density operators are represented by ``n(block_name, orbital_number)``.
 For our single orbital problem::